adrianlin1/sentiment-to-signal/README.md

 # lodestar

-A quantitative research pipeline that builds tradeable ML signals from alternative data, validated on equity and crypto markets.
+A quantitative research pipeline for building tradeable ML signals from alternative data, validated across equity and crypto markets.

 > 🚧 **Status:** In active development (June – August 2026).
 Project scaffolding and data ingestion in progress.
 See roadmap below.